Treating Founder (Chronic Laminitis) without Horseshoes, Section 11

 I have gotten feedback from readers who are now tweaking the trim 2-3x weekly.
 They notice progress accelerates with such frequent trims.

-Other reasons Jaime believes so many domestic horses feet are
+Other reasons Jaime believes so many domestic horses’ feet are inferior—

 a.
 Working and housing them on soft ground at all times sacrifices the tamping from exercise on firm, dry ground.
 Without this tamping, the growth of thicker soles, frogs and hoof wall ("callousing") is not stimulated as much.